dustinfast/aeye_typer/README.md

 ## Overview

-This application is accessibility tool for allowing hands free use of a virtual mouse and keyboard via a screen-mounted eyetracker and (possibly) a wearable brain-computing interface (BCI).
+This application is an accessibility tool for allowing hands free use of a virtual mouse and keyboard via a screen-mounted eyetracker and (possibly) a wearable brain-computing interface (BCI).
 It is intended to differ from existing solutions in that it

 * May be utilized by a fully paralyzed but conscious (i.e. "locked-in") individual.
 * Exposes a virtual, fully-featured keyboard capable of accepting complex keystroke combinations.